 This Year 3 project aims to encourage thinking beyond the screen and what can be communicated in physical, tangible inputs or outputs.
 Exploring the possibilities of kinetic outputs such as motors, spacial outputs such as lighting and the digital control of analog devices.
 Outcomes ranged from haptic devices, kinetic typography to paper sculptures morphing in relation to people tracking.

 This Year 2 project is an introduction to using data to generate visual outcomes.
-Responses ranged from detailed plots of Hiss-Boson particle collisions to hybrid-projection geomappings to real media pin board and string illustrations.
+Responses ranged from detailed plots of Higgs-Boson particle collisions to hybrid-projection geomappings to real media pin board and string illustrations.

 This Year 1 project explores virtual, sculptural projection around 3Dimensional objects.
 Students focused on lighting, form and texture in their experimental studies.